 In a 2004 blog post describing his early days in the Lone Star State Cuban wrote:

 I remember being 24 years old, living in Dallas in a 3-bedroom apartment with 5 other friends.
 I didn’t have my own bedroom.
-I slept on the couch or floor depending on what time I got home.
+So, I slept on the couch or floor depending on what time I got home.
 I had no closet.
 Instead I had a pile that everyone knew was mine.
 My car had the usual hole in the floorboard, a ’77 FIAT X19 that burned a quart of oil that I couldn’t afford every week.

 Cuban eventually got a job as a computer software salesman.
 However, he was fired within the first year of taking the job.
 Unemployment nudged him to once again start a business.
 This time it was a software company called MicroSolutions that fiercely competed with his former employer.
 After building an impressive client list, Cuban sold the business in 1990 for $6 million and decided to go into early retirement.